Rigelrain/manna-bot/README.md

         requester: String, // ID of role that can initiate requests
         pledger: String, // ID of role that can respond to requests },
-    requesttypes: [String], // an array of allowed requests }
+    requestTypes: [String], // an array of allowed requests
+    queueCategory: String, // category to use for queues
+    queueChannel: String, // channel where queue messages should go
+    queueMsg: String, // message that is added in every queue channel }
 ```

 ### Request schema
 ```
 {
-    serverID: String, // ID of the server, cannot be set by commands
+    serverID: String, // ID of the server the request was made
     userID: String, // ID of the user who made the request
     messageID: String, // ID of the message of the request (bot-made)
     request: {